Neotys-Labs/AMQP/README.md

 <p align="center"><img src="/screenshots/queue-delete.png" alt="Queue Delete" /></p>

 Status Codes:
-* NL-AMQP-DELETE-QUEUE-ACTION-01: Invalid parameter.
+* **NL-AMQP-DELETE-QUEUE-ACTION-01**: Invalid parameter.
-* NL-AMQP-DELETE-QUEUE-ACTION-02: Issue while deleting a queue.
+* **NL-AMQP-DELETE-QUEUE-ACTION-02**: Issue while deleting a queue.

 ## User Path examples

 ### Simple Publish

-The following User Path establish a connection and create a channel in the "Init" section.
-In the "Actions" section, a message is published on an already declared exchange.
-Finally in the "End" section, the channel is closed and the connection is closed.
+The following User Path establishes a connection and creates an channel in the **Init** section.
+In the **Actions** section, a message is published on an already declared exchange.
+Finally in the **End** section, the channel is closed and the connection is closed.
 <p align="center"><img src="/screenshots/simple-publish.png" alt="Publish" /></p>

 ### Publish and then Consume

-The following User Path establish a connection, create a channel, create an exchange and create a queue in the "Init" section.
-In the "Actions" section, a message is published and a response is consumed.
-Finally in the "End" section, the queue and the exchange are deleted the channel is closed and the connection is closed.
+The following User Path establishes a connection, creates a channel, creates an exchange and creates a queue in the **Init** section.
+In the **Actions** section, a message is published and a response is consumed.
+Finally in the **End** section, the queue and the exchange are deleted, the channel is closed and the connection is closed.
 <p align="center"><img src="/screenshots/publish-and-consume.png" alt="Publish and Consume" /></p>

 ## TLS Support (AMQPS)